Skip to Content

 SELINUX=disabled

-Another way to confirm SELinux is enabled is by running the following command, which displays SELinux security context details for files within a directory, showing that SELinux is enforcing security policies:
+Step 3: Another way to confirm if SELinux is enabled is by running the following command, which displays SELinux security context details for files within a directory, indicating that SELinux is enforcing security policies:

 From ezeelogin version 7.x